chapeter/spark-room-viewer/README.md

     app.run()
 ```

-For our application we will be building upoon this framework.
+For our application we will be building upon this framework.

 ## Introduction to Jinja templating